tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 such as Verilog (IEEE1364), SystemVerilog (IEEE1800), or VHDL (IEEE1076) which facilitate synthesis to physical digital logic circuits.
-Different from software, SoC designs have users with fundamentally different requirements related to higher-level designs, high-level software, and (most critically) physical implementation.
+Different from software, SoC designs have users with fundamentally different requirements related to higher-level designs, high-level software, and physical implementation.
 These downstream users likely have differing perspectives about what constitutes the most important part of the public API --
-A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding FF (flip-flop) because that doesn't affect their software.
+A system-level software user might depend on the address and reset value of a register, but not depend on the hierarchical path to the corresponding FF (flip-flop) because that does not affect their software.
-In contrast, a user working on physical implementation might view that register address as a minor detail, but depend on the hierarchical path of the FF to ensure that it is implemented with the correct type of cell.
+In contrast, a user working on physical implementation might see the register address and reset value as trivial details, but depend on the hierarchical path of the FF to ensure that it is implemented with the correct type of cell.

 ## Downstream Users and Auxiliary Components